cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ## Configuration via a storage class

 !!!
 Important
-    CloudNativePG wasn't designed to work with a specific storage class.
+    CloudNativePG was designed to work interchangeably with all storage classes.
     As usual, we recommend properly benchmarking the storage class in a controlled environment before deploying to production.